sacloud/docker-machine-sakuracloud/README.md

  - `--sakuracloud-private-packet-filter`: The Packet Filter ID or Name for eth1(private).
  - `--sakuracloud-enable-password-auth` : The flag of enable password auth.
  - `--sakuracloud-engine-port` : The number of DockerEngine port.
+ - `--sakuracloud-ssh-key` : The path of ssh private key.

 Environment variables and default values: